-Umatilla County leaders have consistently supported designating this area of the Depot site For all of these reasons, the Depot Industrial for future industrial use as the key development exception areas comply with the relevant opportunity site for the entire Depot.
+Umatilla County leaders have consistently supported designating this area of the Depot site for future industrial use as the key development opportunity site for the entire Depot.
 Umatilla County, regional and state leaders have recognized this area of the Depot as an industrial site or regional and statewide significance for more than 20 years.

 Angelo Planning Group worked with the Morrow and Umatilla County Planning Directors to evaluate existing industrial zones in the both County Zoning Ordinances for applicability to the Depot industrial sites In Morrow County, minor adjustments to the County's existing Port Industrial Zone were identified.
 In Umatilla County, a decision was made to develop a new zone, the Depot Industrial Zone, to apply to the three subareas identified for goal exceptions.
 This approach provided the opportunity to tailor broad categories of uses to the unique characteristics of the three subareas.
 Additionally, by creating a new industrial zone applicable only to the Depot - the county would not be revising existing industrial zones that are applicable in other areas of Umatilla County.
-The proposed Depot Industrial zone was reviewed by the LRA at the May, 2013 meeting and the LRA The subsequent amendment to the retail component of the Depot Industrial zone was approved at the July 2013 LRA meeting.
+The proposed Depot Industrial zone was reviewed by the LRA at the May, 2013 meeting and the LRA recommended proceeding with the new zone.
+The subsequent amendment to the retail component of the Depot Industrial zone was approved at the July 2013 LRA meeting.